AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

           - **4a1**.
 Display an error message that the authentication service is unreachable/unavailable.
           - **4a2**.
 Prompt the user to try again later or check online if the authentication service is down/under maintenance.

-2. **Get Full Recipe Recommendation**:
+2. **Get Recipe Recommendation**:
-    - **Description**: User provides a list of available ingredients and cuisine preferences, and the AI API returns a list of possible recipes.
+    - **Description**: User provides a list of available ingredients and cuisine preferences, and the AI API returns a possible recipe.
     - **Primary actor(s)**: User, AI API.
     - **Main success scenario**:
         - **1**.
 The user clicks the "Get Recommendation" button on the main page to access the "Get Recipe Recommendation" feature.